QUESTDB: a database of highly-accurate excitation energies for the electronic structure community: Introduction

 When designing a new theoretical model, the first feature that one might want to test is its overall accuracy, i.e., its ability to reproduce reference (or benchmark) values for a given system with a well-defined setup (same geometry, basis set, etc).
 These values can be absolute and/or relative energies, geometrical parameters, physical or chemical spectroscopic properties extracted from experiments, high-level theoretical calculations, or any combination of these.
 To this end, the electronic structure community has designed along the years benchmark sets, i.e., sets of molecules for which one can (very) accurately compute theoretical estimates and/or access solid experimental data for given properties.
 Regarding ground-states properties, two of the oldest and most employed sets are probably the Gaussian-1 and Gaussian-2 benchmark sets \cite{Pople_1989,Curtiss_1991,Curtiss_1997} developed by the group of Pople in the 1990's.
 For example, the Gaussian-2 set gathers atomization energies, ionization energies, electron affinities, proton affinities, bond dissociation energies, and reaction barriers.
 This set was subsequently extended and refined \cite{Curtiss_1998,Curtiss_2007}.
 Another very useful set for the design of methods able to catch dispersion effects \cite{Angyan_2020} is the S22 benchmark set \cite{Jureka_2006} (and its extended S66 version \cite{Rezac_2011}) of Hobza and collaborators which provides benchmark interaction energies for weakly-interacting (non covalent) systems.
 One could also mentioned the $GW$100 set \cite{vanSetten_2015,Krause_2015,Maggio_2016} (and its $GW$5000 extension \cite{Stuke_2020}) of ionization energies which has helped enormously the community to compare the implementation of $GW$-type methods for molecular systems \cite{vanSetten_2013,Bruneval_2016,Caruso_2016,Govoni_2018}.
 The extrapolated ab initio thermochemistry (HEAT) set designed to achieve high accuracy for enthalpies of formation of atoms and small molecules (without experimental data) is yet another successful example of benchmark set \cite{Tajti_2004,Bomble_2006,Harding_2008}.
 More recently, let us mention the benchmark datasets of the \textit{Simons Collaboration on the Many-Electron Problem} providing, for example, highly-accurate ground-state energies for hydrogen chains \cite{Motta_2017} as well as transition metal atoms and their ions and monoxides \cite{Williams_2020}.
-Let us also mention the set of Zhao and Truhlar for small transition metal complexes employed to compare the accuracy of density-functional methods \cite{ParrBook} for $3d$ transition-metal chemistry \cite{Zhao_2006}, and finally the popular GMTKN24 \cite{Goerigk_2010}, GMTKN30 \cite{Goerigk_2011a,Goerigk_2011b} and GMTKN55 \cite{Goerigk_2017} databases for general main group thermochemistry, kinetics, and non-covalent interactions developed by Goerigk, Grimme and their coworkers.
+Let us also mention the set of Zhao and Truhlar for small transition metal complexes employed to compare the accuracy of density-functional methods \cite{ParrBook} for $3d$ transition-metal chemistry \cite{Zhao_2006}, \alert{the MGCDB84 molecular database of Mardirossian and Head-Gordon that they used to benchmark a total of 200 density functionals and design (using a combinatorial approach) the $\omega$B97M-V functional \cite{Mardirossian_2017},} and finally the popular GMTKN24 \cite{Goerigk_2010}, GMTKN30 \cite{Goerigk_2011a,Goerigk_2011b} and GMTKN55 \cite{Goerigk_2017} databases for general main group thermochemistry, kinetics, and non-covalent interactions developed by Goerigk, Grimme and their coworkers.